“That’s a symphony in a sandwich” is how Anthony Bourdain described the most famous Vietnamese sandwich called the Bánh Mì.

 When it comes to getting the best food tips, locals know best.
 For this reason, we turned to our local Airbnb hosts to guide us to the best bánh mì in Saigon.
 With their suggestions in hand, combined with recommendations we found online, here are the places we had a chance to discover.

-Bánh Mì Huynh Hoa: Traditional Vietnamese Bánh Mì, Ho Chi Minh
+Bánh Mì Huynh Hoa: Traditional Vietnamese Bánh Mì in Ho Chi Minh District 1

 With a reputation for making the best bánh mì in Ho Chi Minh City, Huynh Hoa restaurant has quite a following.
 We got to the restaurant right before it opened at 2:30 pm and no sooner had the doors opened, a crowd suddenly appeared.